MileHacker Logo

 Adventure and Wildlife

-Lilongwe has accessible wildlife experiences and acts as an entry point to larger safari parks.
+Lilongwe has accessible wildlife experiences and serves as a gateway to larger safari parks.
 Water activities are on Lake Malawi, not within the city.

 Hiking and Trekking